 This view looks east along Parkgate Street from its junction with Infirmary Road, outside the Criminal Courts of Justice.
 In this view, the proposed development is seen to the right of centre, beyond the four storey commercial development of Parkgate Place.
 The closest parts of the proposed development are the residential elements at its western end.
 This view is quite close to the site of the proposed development and the proposed development will be seen as a major element in the centre of the view, and the focus of the view.
-Despite the extent to which the proposed development is likely to be seen in this view and the likelihood that many observers will regard the new development as a significant change, having regard to existing and emerging trends for development in the area, the likely extent of visual effect from this location is assessed as 'moderate'.
+Despite the extent to which the proposed development as a significant change, having regard to existing and emerging trends for development in the area, the likely extent of visual effect from this location is assessed as 'moderate'.